 Good Earth’s Hanging Gardens

-This year, the gardens are planted with three different varieties of Lantana, Bandana Lemon Zest, Bandana Red, Bandana Cherry Sunrise, all planted in the tops of the planters, and then both ColorBlast Double Mandarin and Colorblast Watermelon Punch Portulaca on the sides and near the bottom of the planters, the Silver Falls Dicondra.
-We will update with images later in the season as the plantings mature!
-We aren’t putting the planters out until mid-April or so, for now, they are growing in our coldframe to give them extra warmth in order to encourage root establishment.
+This year, the gardens are planted with two different varieties of Lantana, Bandana Lemon Zest, and Bandana Cherry Sunrise, all planted in the tops of the planters, and then Rio Series Raspberry Lemonade, Orange and Yellow Purslane on the sides and near the bottom of the planters, the Silver Falls Dichondra.
+We also planted a few Breathless White Euphorbias in the top of the planters.
+We typically hang the planters mid-April or so, after planting them in March.

 In addition to being heat and drought tolerant, these plants are all self cleaning… no deadheading, no trimming, and no sidewalk cleaning necessary.
 Bottom line, we love these plants!
 They have given us all season blooms with basically no care at all.
 As far as watering goes, this year drip irrigation was added and these get watered via the system three times a week for 20 minutes.
 We also fertilize twice a month with water soluble fertilizer such as BR61.
 Maybe the most commonly asked question is, ‘What is this stuff that looks like Spanish Moss?’
 Find the answer below!

 There are both perennial and annual Euphorbia plants; Diamond Frost is an annual variety, great for adding a fine texture and light, airy feel to planters.
 It works great as a filler or in this case as the top layer of a mixed planter.
 There are two Diamond Frost plants in the top of each planter.

 We mix it up each year and alternate the lantana color to complement the purslane colors of the year.
 This is another one chosen for its’ hardiness, drought tolerance and ability to thrive and bloom, regardless of how hot it gets.